|

 For example, leveraging popular TV shows or movie franchises can be successful, but it’s also necessary to consider how they align with local tastes and customs.
 With over half of global toy exports originating from China, there is no denying the powerful impact of Chinese culture in shaping toy preferences across the world market.

-Two-child Policy And Its Impact
+Two-Child Policy and Its Impact

 The two-child policy in China has led to an increase in the number of newborns added each year, resulting in a demographic shift and an increase in demand for products catering to children, including toys.